Best lenses for the Sony A7S III (and A7S II)

 The A7S III was launched back in 2020 and a lot has happened since – so what are the best lenses for the Sony A7S III today?

 The Sony A7S III remains one of Sony’s key hybrid cameras.
-The 12MP sensor is a little lacking in resolution for stills photographers, but its video capabilities – which include 4K at up to 120p – have yet to be surpassed in the Sony lineup.
+The 12MP sensor is a little lacking in resolution for stills photographers, but its video capabilities – which include 4K at up to 120p – are highly impressive.

 We now have the Sony ZV-E1, one of the best vlogging cameras around, and the Sony FX-3, which is a great introduction to the best cinema cameras.
 But if you’re looking for the best hybrid camera and most of your work is for digital distribution, then the Sony A7S III combines excellent video capabilities with effective stills photography features too.